pylint-dev/pylint/doc/user_guide/output.rst

   --output-format=json:somefile.json,colorized

-Finally, it is possible to invoke pylint programatically with a reporter initialized with a custom stream:
+Finally, it is possible to invoke pylint programmatically with a reporter initialized with a custom stream:

 ::